 Then dig down deeper into what specifically has the greatest importance in those aspects of your life.

 If we are totally honest with ourselves, most people prefer to say yes to requests.
 We don’t like to disappoint people and we like to feel helpful.

-The thing is, if we always put others’ needs first, what is important to us is often neglected.
-And before long we lose sight of own priorities to live our life by other people’s standards.
+The thing is if we always put others’ needs first, what is important to us is often neglected.
+And before long, we lose sight of our own priorities to live our life by other people’s standards.